 - 1. economic operator's role (manufacturer, authorised representative, or importer), - 2. name, address and contact details of the economic operator, - 3. where submission of information is completed by another person on behalf of any of the economic operators mentioned under point 1, the name, address and contact details of this person, - 4.
-UDI device identifier, or where identification of the device is not yet based on a UDI system, the data elements laid down in points 5 to 21 of Part B of this Annex, - 5. type, number and expiry date of certificate and name or identification number of the notified body that has issued the certificate (and link to the information on the certificate entered by the notified body in the electronic system on certificates), - 6.
-Member State where the device shall or has been placed on the market in the Union, - 7. in case of devices classified as classes IIa, IIb or III: Member States where the device is or shall be made available, - 8. in case of imported device: country of origin, - 9. risk class of the device, - 10. reprocessed single use device (y/n), - 11. presence of a substance which, if used separately, may be considered to be a medicinal product and name of this substance,
+UDI device identifier, or where identification of the device is not yet based on a UDI system, the data elements laid down in points 5 to 18 of Part B of this Annex, - 5. type, number and expiry date of certificate and name or identification number of the notified body that has issued the certificate (and link to the information on the certificate entered by the notified body in the electronic system on certificates), - 6.
+Member State where the device shall or has been placed on the market in the Union, - 7. in case of devices classified as classes B, C or D: Member States where the device is or shall be made available, - 8. in case of imported device: country of origin, - 9. presence of tissues, cells or substances of human origin (y/n), - 10. presence of tissues, cells or substances of animal origin (y/n), - 11. presence of cells or substances of microbial origin (y/n), - 12. risk class of the device according to the rules set out in Annex VII,

-- 12. presence of a substance which, if used separately, may be considered a medicinal product derived from human blood or human plasma and name of this substance, - 13. presence of human tissues or cells, or their derivatives (y/n), - 14. presence of animal tissues or cells, or their derivatives, as referred to in Commission Regulation (EU) No 722/2012 (y/n), - 15. where applicable, single identification number of the clinical investigation(s) conducted in relation to the device (or link to the clinical investigation registration in the electronic system regarding clinical investigations), - 16. in case of devices listed in Annex XV, specification whether the intended purpose of the device is other than a medical purpose, - 17. in case of devices designed and manufactured by another legal or natural person as referred in Article 8(10), the name, address and contact details of that legal or natural person, - 18. in case of devices classified as class III or implantable devices, the summary of safety and clinical performance, - 19. status of the device (on the market, no longer manufactured, withdrawn from the market, recalled).
+- where applicable, single identification number of the interventional clinical performance study and other clinical performance study involving risks for the subjects of the study conducted in relation to the device (or link to the clinical performance study registration in the electronic system regarding clinical performance studies), - 14. in case of devices designed and manufactured by another legal or natural person as referred in Article 8(10), the name, address and contact details of that legal or natural person, - 15. in case of devices classified as class C or D, the summary of safety and performance, - 16. status of the device (on the market, no longer manufactured, withdrawn from the market, recalled), - 17. indication when the device is a 'new' device.